Chandraseniya Kayastha Prabhu

-Ritually ranked very high, the caste may be considered socially proximate to the Brahmin community.
+Ritually ranked high (along with the Brahmins), the caste may be considered socially proximate to the Brahmin community.
 They have traditionally been an elite and literate but a numerically small community.
+Rosenthal, while discussing the British era situation in Kolhapur says that they "claimed a status equal to Brahmans -a claim which the Brahmans always stridently rejected".

 More formally, in Maharashtra, they are one of the Prabhu Communities and a sister caste of the Pathare Prabhu.
-The CKP followed the Advaita Vedanta tradition propounded by Adi Shankara, the first Shankaracharya.
+The CKP traditionally follow the Advaita Vedanta, as propounded by Adi Shankara.

 Etymology

+The name Chandraseniya may be a corruption of the word Chandrashreniya, which means from the valley of the Chenab River in Kashmir.
+This theory states that the word Kayastha originates from the term Kaya Desha, an ancient name for the region around Ayodhya.
 The word Prabhu means Lord or a Chief in Sanskrit language.

 History

+Origin

-The name Chandraseniya may be a corruption of the word Chandrashreniya, meaning from the valley of the Chenab River (also known as "Chandra").
-This theory states that the word Kayastha originates from the term Kaya Desha, an ancient name for the region around Ayodhya.
-The CKP claim descent from Chandrasen, an ancient kshatriya king of Ujjain and Ayodhya and of the Haihaya family of the lunar Kshatriya Dynasty.
+The CKP claim descent from Chandrasen, an ancient Kshatriya king of Ujjain and Ayodhya and of the Haihaya family of the lunar Kshatriya Dynasty.

-During the times of the Shilahara dynasty of Konkan (around the 10th century), the Silhara kings were known to invite for settlement into their lands, Brahmins and Kshatriyas of the northern Indo-Gangetic valley.
-These are the Goud Saraswat Brahmin and the CKP.
+High medieval period

-In fact, epigraphical evidences i.e. engravings from the Shilahara times have been found in Deccan to prove that many CKPs held high posts and controlled the civilian and military administration.
+Epigraphical evidences i.e. engravings from the Shilahara times have been found in Deccan to prove that many CKPs held high posts and controlled the civilian and military administration.
 For example, a Shilahara inscription around A.D.
 1088 mentions the names of a certain Velgi Prabhu.
 Lakshmana Prabhu is mentioned as a MahaDandanayaka (head of military) and MahaPradhana (prime minister); Ananta-Prabhu is mentioned as a MahaPradhana (prime minister), Kosadhikari (Head of treasury) and Mahasandhivigrahika (charge of foreign department).
 According to Historian and researcher S.Muley, these epigraphs might be the first available evidences of the existence of the CKP in Maharashtra.

-Kayastha chiefs claiming Kshatriya varna ruled over vast swathes of land in Andhra country, and they are recorded in Andhra history dating back to the 13th century CE.

-The CKPs have traditionally been placed in the Kshatriya varna.

-According to a letter written by the Shankaracharya, who confirmed the 'Vedadhikar' of the CKPs, the title Prabhu, which means high official, must have been given to the CKPs by the Shilahar kings of Konkan.